abisop/nuttx-docs/en/platforms/x86_64/intel64/boards/qemu-intel64/index.md

 ### ostest

-The "standard" NuttX examples/ostest configuration with the default console on legacy UART0 port (base=0x3f8)
+The \"standard\" NuttX examples/ostest configuration with the default console on legacy UART0 port (base=0x3f8)

 ### jumbo